 William Spiegelberger is Head of the International Practice Unit at Rusal Global Management B.V. in Moscow (since 2007), where he manages, among other things, the corporate group’s major litigations and arbitrations outside the CIS states.
 He was formerly Counsel and Head of the Disputes Group at White & Case LLC in Moscow (2003-7); associate in the litigation department of Milbank, Tweed, Hadley & McCloy LLP in New York (1998-2003); and associate in the arbitration and litigation group of White & Case LLP in New York and Paris (1994-1997).
 He received a B.A. from Columbia College and a J.D. from Columbia Law School.
 He also received an M.A. and M. Phil. in Russian literature from Columbia University and Certificate from the Harriman Institute.

-Leanne Striegel is a litigator from Iowa and has litigated for 12 years.
-She received her J.D. with Honors, from Chicago Kent Law School, where she participated in the International Law Moot Court team and received a certificate in International and Comparative Law.
-Ms. Striegel was invited by the Iowa Supreme Court Commission to grade bar exam essays, which she did for several years.
-(Being asked to grade the bar exam is an honor usually reserved for the best bar exam scorers.)
-She also was an attorney-coach for two years, and thereafter, a judge for the National Moot Court Competitions, which are hosted in Iowa.
+Leanne Striegel is a litigator from Iowa with 12 years of litigation experience in the Iowa District Court.
+She also wrote many appellate briefs and has argued several cases in the Iowa Supreme Court.
+She received her J.D., with Honors, from Chicago Kent Law School.
+While in law school, Ms. Striegel participated in International Law Moot Court.
+In addition to receiving a J.D. from Chicago-Kent Law School, she also received a certificate in International and Comparative Law.
+Ms. Striegel was invited by the Iowa Supreme Court Commission to grade bar exam essays, which she did for several years, prior to leaving the U.S. (Being asked to grade the bar exam is an honor usually reserved for the best bar exam scorers.)
+She is still in contact with the Commission and is hoping that it will soon be possible to grade exams from Moscow.
+Ms. Striegel was also involved in the National Moot Court Competition as an attorney-coach for two years and, thereafter, a judge.
 Ms. Striegel began practicing law as a prosecutor and then went into private practice specializing in criminal, family, juvenile, and immigration law.
 She developed a specialty protecting and defending battered women, which are some of the toughest cases to handle.
 In addition, Ms. Striegel was quite successful in writing appeals to the Iowa Supreme Court.
 She obtained reversals in a juvenile law and a mental health law case, which are almost never reversed.
 Throughout her career, Ms. Striegel also taught legal writing and research and business law to paralegal students.
 In 2013, she decided to take a sabbatical from full-time law practice and explore her love of Russia and of teaching.
-First, she traveled to Ukraine to brush up on her Russian and then relocated to Thailand to teach for a while.
-Last fall she moved to Moscow to teach regular legal skills development courses as a full-time Pericles professor.
+First, she traveled to Ukraine to brush up on her Russian and then relocated to Thailand to teach English for six months.
+In the fall of 2014, she moved to Moscow to teach English.
+In the fall of 2015, Ms. Striegel began teaching regular legal skills development courses as a full-time Pericles professor.
 Ms. Striegel is fluent in Russian, and formerly visited Pericles when it was first formed in 1998.
 At that time, Ms. Striegel was a visiting student from the University of San Diego program in Moscow.
+In addition to teaching legal skills classes at Pericles, Ms. Striegel also teaches corporate legal classes at companies and law firms.
+Ms. Striegel also holds a certification as an English language teacher (TEFL).

 Vasilisa Strizh is a partner in business and finance practice of Morgan Lewis, in Moscow.
 Ms. Strizh has represented clients in cross-border and domestic mergers and acquisitions, cross-border investments and joint ventures, and capital markets transactions, including public and private equity securities offerings.
 She also advises clients on related corporate, securities law, compliance, and reporting.
 Ms. Strizh advises in a variety of industries, including power, oil and gas, insurance and other financial services, and telecommunications.
 She has led complex cross-border corporate transactions, projects involving issuance and listing of securities, structured settlements, and various forms of financing.
 Prior to joining Morgan Lewis, Ms. Strizh was a partner in the corporate practice of Dewey & LeBoeuf, Moscow.
 Ms. Strizh earned her law degree from Lomonosov Moscow State University in 1992.
 She is teaching Transactional Lawyering at Pericles.

-Recently made Partner at Clifford Chance, Torsten Syrbe heads the Russian competition practice.
+Torsten Syrbe is Head of Corporate at the Moscow office of Clifford Chance.
 Torsten studied law at the universities of Erlangen and Jena in Germany and Nottingham in the UK.
-He is a German-qualified Rechtsanwalt and has an LL.M. in European competition and international business law from the University of Leuven, Belgium.
+He is a German-qualified Rechtsanwalt, English-qualified solicitor and has an LL.M. in European competition and international business law from the University of Leuven, Belgium.
 Before moving to Moscow in 2002, Torsten worked in Brussels and Düsseldorf with Clifford Chance's EU competition department and in the German antitrust group.
-Torsten is the author of numerous articles on Russian corporate, competition and real estate law.
-He has also been the editor of various publications, including the book Russian Business Law - The Current Issues published by Wolters Kluwer.
-Torsten is regularly asked to speak at conferences on Russian and EU law and antitrust topics.
+Torsten is the author of numerous articles on Russian corporate, competition and foreign investment law.
+He has also been the editor of many publications, including a series of five books on Russian Business Law.
+Torsten is regularly asked to speak at conferences on Russian and EU law.
 At Pericles he teaches the antitrust law course.

 Charles Szymanski is a professor of law and Vice-Dean of International Relations at the Vytautas Magnus University, Faculty of Law in Kaunas, Lithuania.
 He also serves an adjunct professor of law at the Michigan State University College of Law.
 Professor Szymanski received his Juris Doctor degree in law from the University of Pittsburgh, where he was awarded the Order of the Coif.
 Prior to coming to Europe, he practiced labor and employment law in Michigan and Philadelphia in the U.S. for more than 12 years, representing employees and labor organizations, and still is an active attorney in Michigan.
 His main research interests are international and comparative labor law and discrimination law.
 Professor Szymanski is a frequent speaker on labor law and other topics, having given presentations in the United States, Ireland, Poland, Lithuania, Ukraine, Croatia, Russia and Israel.
 Professor Szymanski also serves as an arbitrator with the Vilnius Commercial Court of Arbitration.
 He is teaching a special course in international aspects of labor and employment law at Pericles in fall 2012.